Kusnierewicz/Corporate-Library-local/README.md

-# TO MAKE IT WORK RUN
+# TO MAKE IT WORK, run in app folder:

  bundle install --without production